MinRegret/minregret.github.io/_posts/2024-06-04-spectral_transformers.md

 {% include center-image.html %}

-Where the STU architecture is schematically described by the following figure.

-{% assign image = "STUPicture.png" %}
-{% include center-image.html %}

-For more details on the STU architecture, and mathematical details on how our filters are designed, and their theoretical properties, check out our [recent paper](https://arxiv.org/pdf/2312.06837)!
+For more details on the STU neural architecture, and mathematical details on how our filters are designed, and their theoretical properties, check out our [recent paper](https://arxiv.org/pdf/2312.06837)!